e1-m/dispytch/docs/docs/concepts/di.md

 ## How It Works

-Handlers declare dependencies using Python’s type annotations combined with Dispytch’s `Dependency` wrapper and `Event` generic class.
+Handlers declare dependencies using Python’s type annotations combined with Dispytch’s `Dependency` wrapper.

 Example: